Arfa01/t-rex-runner-java/README.md

 ## 🏁 How to Run

 1. Open the project in IntelliJ or VS Code
-2. Run `UserInterface.java` to start the game
+2. Run `https://raw.githubusercontent.com/Arfa01/t-rex-runner-java/main/Hardenbergia/t-rex-runner-java.zip` to start the game
 3. Press **Spacebar** to start, jump, or restart after game over

 ---